 In between several more trips to Brasil, I did a medical rotation in York & gained my Membership of the Royal College of Physicians (MRCP).
 I subsequently worked as a locum medical registrar & in A&E. In 2002 I ended up as a GP registrar in Moreton in Marsh and fell in love with the Cotswolds.
 I then gained my Membership of the Royal College of GPs.

 A year-long round the world trip in 2004-5 had me working as a GP in rural New Zealand for a few months and I returned to work as a GP Locum in Cheltenham.
 With the changes and pressures of the NHS, I realised that a traditional Partnership was not for me and I started doing Private work, founding Spa Private Medical in 2008.
-I still work in the NHS 2 days a week... but in a maximum security prison (!) and have an annual NHS appraisal.
+I still occasionally work in a maximum security prison (!) do a fortnightly voluntary session at the Cheltenham Open Door Centre and have an annual NHS appraisal.

-I have two amazing sons who keep me on the brink of exhaustion and when I get the chance I still ride an (Italian) bike, still run a bit and keep bees and chickens.
-I also have an infamous treehouse...
+I have two amazing sons who keep me on the brink of exhaustion and when I get the chance I still ride an (Italian) bike, still run a bit and keep bees, cats and chickens and tinker with two old cars.